 Information for crisis situations

 In the last months the coronavirus or Covid-19 has been spreading across the globe.
 The WHO declared it a worldwide pancemic on March 11, 2020.
 Virus circulation in Germany has increased in the last week, the situation is dynamic and to be taken seriously.
-The experts of the Robert Koch Institute rate the risk to public health in Germany as moderate.
+The experts of the Robert Koch Institute rate the risk to public health in Germany as concerning.
+The number of new infections had been declining sice March until the start of July, but since then has been rising to around 850 people per day total in Germany, mainly because of German tourists returning from their vacations and mainly in certain local hotspots.
+Please refer to the daily situation reports of the Robert Koch Institute.

 Further cases of transmission and chains of infection in Germany are likely as a worldwide spread of the pathogen has occured.
 This assessment is also shared by the European Centre for Disease.
 Restrictions are in place on international travel to and from Germany.

 Goethe University has been keeping in line with the official guidelines and recommendations.
-All welcome and introductory activities had to be cancelled and the start of the summer semester had been postponed to April 20, and has since started as an online semester.
+All welcome and introductory activities had to be cancelled and the start of the summer semester had been postponed to April 20, and was started as an online semester.

-Concerning those students who had arrived on our campus in early March and stayed in Frankfurt: We try our best to accomodate you and help you.
+Concerning those students who will arrive on our campus in early September or October (for the language courses) or early November (delayed start of lecture period) and stay in Frankfurt: We will try our best to accomodate you and help you.
 Please contact us by mail or phone with your questions and updates.
 We will try to answer as quick as we can, but delays may occur.

 We sincerely hope that by everybody acting in a responsible manner harmful and health threatening situations can be avoided.